dansysanalyst/powergrid-doc/docs/table/features-setup.md

 Sometimes when we have a table with many columns, there will probably be scrolling, and user usability won’t be good.
 To fix this, use the Responsive feature.
 It will create a new row with the columns that were hidden.

-::: warning
+::: warning ⚠️ WARNING
  * Not available if used together with the Detail feature
 * Not available when used in conjunction with inline filters
   :::